Table of Contents[Hide][Show]

 Dubbed the Pink Palace of St. Pete Beach, the beachfront Don CeSar is situated on Florida’s Gulf Coast.

-Before you go, watch the new original series on Amazon Prime called “Life’s Rewards.”
+Before you go, watch the Amazon Prime series “Life’s Rewards.”
 It features a down-on-his-luck main character, Dan, who lives off a massive cache of hotel points while stranded at The Don CeSar.

 SheBuysTravel Tip: If you head to the Sandpearl, check out these fun things to do in Clearwater and visit these family-friendly Clearwater restaurants.